brontosaurusrex/brontosaurusrex.github.io/_posts/2022-09-07-DAR-to-VAR-bash.md

     height = width / DAR
     height = 1000 / 1.7777
     height = 562.5 = 563 px
-    # or perhaps round to neareast even number, so 562
+    # or perhaps round to nearest even number, so 562

 Rounding to nearest even number, some bc and awk (returns 'correct' results)